blacknodes/OneClickNodeCelestia/README.md

 4. Run the CLI tool from your terminal and enjoy VPS automation!
 5. Enter your vps details when prompted a)Enter VPS IP address: b)Enter VPS password:
-6.Once Golang is installed and celestia app is downloaded you will get a success message `Installation complete!`
+6. Once Golang is installed and celestia app is downloaded you will get a success message `Installation complete!`

 ![done](https://github.com/subhamgurjar/OneClickNode/assets/85839823/3f095703-7ba9-48d3-823e-7e5c532b7a3d)

 ## Usage